A project of the Partnership for a New American Economy

 Unlike some of the other states that have enacted restrictive laws, immigrants make up a large portion of Arizona’s population.
 Arizona, which shares a roughly 375-mile border with Mexico, saw a huge growth in its foreign born population between 2000-2013.
 By 2013 almost 900,000 people in Arizona were foreign born, accounting for more than 13 percent of the state’s total population.
 Of that group, more than three in five immigrants originated in Mexico.

 Between 2008 and 2018, science, technology, engineering, and math—or STEM—fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Arizona, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009, more than half of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For Arizona, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, just under half of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned almost two out of every three of the engineering PhDs granted in the state.
 Despite that, STEM students are often forced to go home after graduation because our immigration system gives them such limited options to stay.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)